uber/h3-py/docs/api_quick.md

 ## Polygon interface

-The ``LatLngPoly`` and ``H3MultiPoly`` objects and their related functions allow users to represent (multi)polygons of lat/lng points and convert back and forth between H3 cells.
+The ``LatLngPoly`` and ``LatLngMultiPoly`` objects and their related functions allow users to represent (multi)polygons of lat/lng points and convert back and forth between H3 cells.

 The objects and functions also compatible with the popular [``__geo_interface__`` protocol](https://gist.github.com/sgillies/2217756), which is used by Python geospatial libraries like [GeoPandas](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.__geo_interface__.html) and many plotting libraries.